beaker-project/beaker-project.org/dev/proposals/handling-large-installations.rst

 purpose).
 Furthermore, making changes to group membership requires action by the administrators of the Beaker installation.

-The general theme of the Beaker 1.x series, and the remainder of the 0.x series, will be to make a progressive set of smaller changes, each useful in its own right, that combine in later releases to offer a rich policy administration capability that allows system owners to prioritise access to their own hardware.
+The general theme of this design proposal will be to document a progressive set of smaller changes, each useful in its own right, that combine in later releases to offer a rich policy administration capability that allows system owners to prioritise access to their own hardware.

-The intent is that, by the time of the final 1.x series release, owners of systems in Beaker should be comfortable making their systems available for use by other users of the same Beaker installation, while being confident that they remain in full control of the usage policies for those systems, including whether or not other users are even aware of the system's presence.
+The intent is that, by the time this proposal is implemented, owners of systems in Beaker should be comfortable making their systems available for use by other users of the same Beaker installation, while being confident that they remain in full control of the usage policies for those systems, including whether or not other users are even aware of the system's presence.

-This is a living document that will be updated over the course of the 0.x and 1.x series.
+This is a living document that will be updated over the course of Beaker's development.

 Refer to :ref:`dev-lifecycle` for more information on the Beaker development process.